FinalProject-HCMUS/ecommerce-web-gen-infrastructure/README.md

 # E-commerce Website Generator Infrastructure as Code

-This project provides scalable, reliable, and efficient infrastructure tailored specifically for an e-commerce website generator, utilizing modern cloud technologies and best practices.
+This project provides scalable, reliable, and efficient infrastructure tailored for an e-commerce website generator, utilizing modern cloud technologies and best practices.

 > **Note:** All application code within the `src/` directory serves as placeholder code only, as the actual application development is maintained in a separate repository.